sanjayjothi16/Shopping-page/README.md

 # React + Vite

+This a shopping site created with reusable dynamuc objects where user can add or remove from cart and the cart value also changes accordingly
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: